-For detailed information on how to employ the SACS Toolkit, see Castellani and Hafferty [15] and Castellani and Rajaram [16].
-Here we provide a brief overview of the modeling algorithm.
+For detailed information on how to employ the SACS Toolkit, see Castellani and Hafferty [17] and Castellani and Rajaram [18].
+Here we provide a brief overview of the modeling algorithm (Table 3.1).

-Following its theoretical framework, social complexity theory, the database the SACS Toolkit assembles for S is comprised of two types of variables: those that make up the complex system of study-which the SACS Toolkit refers to collectively as the web of social practices W-and those regarded as environmental forces E. In the current study, the compositional factors, con10
+Following its theoretical framework, social complexity theory, the database the SACS Toolkit assembles for S is comprised of two types of variables: those that make up the complex system of study-which the SACS Toolkit refers to collectively as the web of social practices W-and those regarded as environmental forces E. Together, this set of W and E form the vector configuration for each case.